-- You can pair your Google Home to multiple Bluetooth speakers or headphones, but it will only connect to the one it connected to most recently.
+- You can pair your Google product to multiple Bluetooth speakers or headphones, but it will only connect to the one it connected to most recently.

-- You can check which speaker or headphones are paired with your Google Home under Devices > Google Home Device Menu > Settings > Paired Bluetooth Devices.
+- You can check which speaker or headphones are paired with your Google Nest or Home product under Devices > Google Home Device Menu > Settings > Paired Bluetooth Devices.
 You can unpair the device in this menu by tapping on the “X” next to the device and unpairing.

 How to stream and play music on Google Home

 Now that you have your headphones or speaker all set up, you can start listening to your favorite tunes.
-Google offers several free and paid music services.
-Unfortunately, Amazon Prime music isn’t available, but you can still use one of these options:
+You have various options for streaming your music with both free and paid subscriptions.
+Unfortunately, Amazon Prime Music isn’t available, but you can still use one of these options:

 - Google Play Music Free and Premium

 - YouTube Music